Achievable logoAchievable logo

 Particular solutions and initial conditions

-For example, the initial condition y(0)=1 means the solution curve must pass through (0,1).
+For example, the initial condition y(0)=1 means the solution curve must pass through the point (0,1).

 To sketch the particular solution: